 - If you have random words painted on your stone, you can use these to tell poems or short stories containing those words

 - Create your own story map

 The best way I found to do this activity is by drawing a basic map or layout of your garden on a piece of paper.
 Then on the map draw the place where the treasure will be or any other reward for your child.
 Using toys as props start adding some obstacles or challenges on the way.
-For example if you have a dinosaur toy, then draw a dinosaur on the map and put the toy in that area and so on.
+For example, if you have a dinosaur toy, then draw a dinosaur on the map and put the toy in that area and so on.
 Then ask your child to go and find the treasure using the map you created.
-Using a little role-play, you child can pretend to go on a real adventure!
+Using a little role-play, your child can pretend to go on a real adventure!

 Got any more ideas for outdoor writing activities for kids?

 What do you think of our outdoor writing activities?
 We would love to hear your ideas, so please do comment them below.
 Interested in more outdoor fun?
-Take a look at our post, 10 fun outdoor summer activities that improve literacy skills or 10 things you can do with fallen Autumn leaves.
+Take a look at our post, 10 fun outdoor activities that improve literacy skills or 10 things you can do with fallen Autumn leaves.